10 Best Gas Grills Tested & Compared

 We’ll summarize the previous sub-topics to help you decide if the grill will meet your cooking needs as well as let you know if there’s a warranty included from the manufacturer.
-Some of the grills are entry-level while others are mid-level or luxury models–and each of these will be mentioned.
-If you only need an entry-level grill, luxury lines may have too many unnecessary bells and whistles so more affordable options may be the best way to go for you.
+Some of the grills are entry level while others are mid or luxury models, which will be mentioned in our reviews.
+The price doesn't always reflect the true value of a grill however, as there can be a wide variance if the quality of the materials, construction, bonus features etc. that contribute to to the ovearall value of a product.

 Other Factors to Consider

-If you’re cooking for more than a few people, you will probably need a grill that includes around four burners.
-Two or three burners is best for a small family, but more than that and there won’t be enough power to evenly and properly cook your food.
+Before buying your new grill it's important to think about how many people you'll be feeding.
+If you’re cooking for more than a few people, you will probably need a grill that includes at least four burners.
+Two or three burners is best for a small family, but more people than that and there won’t be enough power to evenly and properly cook your food.